fhamborg/Giveme5W/README.md

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use Giveme5W except in compliance with the License.
 A copy of the License is included in the project, see the file [LICENSE.txt](LICENSE.txt).

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+The Giveme5W logo is courtesy of [Mario Hamborg](https://mario.hamborg.eu/).

 Copyright 2017-2018 The Giveme5W team